 \begin{proposition}[Why the meta-layer queries] Let $M$ be a meta-level proof system and $O$ an object-level system.
-If $M$ poses a non-vacuous query to $O$ and $O$ resolves it by a sequential trace, then the query functions as uncertainty reduction: the meta-layer seeks a verdict not already recoverable from its own accessible state, and the object layer provides that verdict by traversing hidden intermediate states. \end{proposition}
+If $M$ poses a non-vacuous query to $O$ and $O$ resolves it by a sequential trace, then the query functions as uncertainty reduction: the meta-layer seeks a verdict lying beyond recovery from its own accessible state, and the object layer provides that verdict by traversing hidden intermediate states. \end{proposition}

-\begin{proof} Non-vacuousness means the verdict is not yet available from the meta-layer state alone.
+\begin{proof} Non-vacuousness means the verdict remains unavailable from the meta-layer state alone.
 Sequential resolution means the verdict becomes available only after passage through a trace with hidden progress.
-Hence the object layer reduces uncertainty for the meta layer by traversing internal intermediate states that are not already exposed as terminally accessible data. \end{proof}
+Hence the object layer reduces uncertainty for the meta layer by traversing internal intermediate states that stay outside its terminally accessible data. \end{proof}

-\section{The Primitive Self-Duplicating Recursor}
+\section{The primitive self-duplicating recursor}

 The step-duplicating schema is the smallest natural formal object on which the problem becomes visible.
 The counter decreases, but the step-bearing material is duplicated across the right-hand side.
-This is the exact shape that defeats the twelve-class direct-measure barrier package of~\cite{rahnamaOrientation} (Schema barrier, Affine, Restricted-quadratic, Bounded cross-term, Bounded multilinear, Generalized polynomial, Max-plus, Componentwise matrix, Lexicographic, Mixed-coordinate, Weighted scalar-projection, and Scalar-dominance mixed-matrix theorems) together with its symbolic variable-condition / KBO corollary.
+This is the shape that defeats the twelve-class direct-measure barrier package of~\cite{rahnamaOrientation} (Schema barrier, Affine, Restricted-quadratic, Bounded cross-term, Bounded multilinear, Generalized polynomial, Max-plus, Componentwise matrix, Lexicographic, Mixed-coordinate, Weighted scalar-projection, and Scalar-dominance mixed-matrix theorems) together with its symbolic variable-condition / KBO corollary.

-\textbf{Three information-content notions in this section.} Three distinct measures appear below and must not be conflated. \emph{Proof-entropy fraction} $H_{\mathrm{proof}}$ (Proposition~\ref{prop:proof-entropy}) is a paper-defined structural measure on the ratio of confessed structural burden to trace size; it is not Shannon entropy and is defined entirely within the term algebra. \emph{Gauge-orbit entropy} $H_{\mathrm{gauge}}$ (Definition~\ref{def:gauge-entropy}) is a Shannon-style coding measure on payload positions under an explicit uniform coding model. \emph{Kolmogorov complexity} $K$ (Remark~\ref{prop:kolmogorov-record}) is the standard prefix-free description-length measure~\cite{liVitanyi2019}, used only to state that Theorem~\ref{thm:record-emission-necessity}'s conclusion is implementation-invariant.
+\textbf{Three information-content notions in this section.} Three distinct measures appear below and must be kept apart. \emph{Proof-entropy fraction} $H_{\mathrm{proof}}$ (Proposition~\ref{prop:proof-entropy}) is a paper-defined structural measure on the ratio of confessed structural burden to trace size, distinct from Shannon entropy and is defined entirely within the term algebra. \emph{Gauge-orbit entropy} $H_{\mathrm{gauge}}$ (Definition~\ref{def:gauge-entropy}) is a Shannon-style coding measure on payload positions under an explicit uniform coding model. \emph{Kolmogorov complexity} $K$ (Remark~\ref{prop:kolmogorov-record}) is the standard prefix-free description-length measure~\cite{liVitanyi2019}, used only to state that Theorem~\ref{thm:record-emission-necessity}'s conclusion is implementation-invariant.
 The three notions measure different things and are introduced at different points in the section.

 \begin{proposition}[Why additive whole-term aggregation fails on the duplicating step] Let $\mu$ be any additive whole-term measure that assigns nonnegative weight to visible term structure and requires strict decrease across the step-duplicating rule